kontent-ai/smart-link/README.md

 ![jsdelivr](https://img.shields.io/jsdelivr/npm/hm/@kentico/kontent-smart-link)
 ![snyk](https://img.shields.io/snyk/vulnerabilities/github/Kentico/kontent-smart-link)

->Kontent Smart Link SDK can be used to automatically inject smart links
+> Kontent Smart Link SDK can be used to automatically inject smart links
->to Kentico Kontent according to manually specified [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp)
+> to Kentico Kontent according to manually specified [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp)
->on your website.
+> on your website.
 It also lets you connect your website with Web Spotlight (for faster editing and preview of your content).

 ## Installation

-You can install this library using `npm` or you can use global CDNs such as `jsdelivr` directly.
+You can install this library using `npm`, or you can use global CDNs such as `jsdelivr` directly.

 ### npm